 Appointing a private certifier

-In most cases, you are responsible for engaging the private certifier on your client’s behalf.
-However, homeowners can directly appoint a private certifier.
+Homeowners can directly appoint a private certifier.
+However, in most cases you are responsible for engaging the private certifier on your client’s behalf.

 Regardless of who engaged the private certifier, all relevant parties must be aware of the certifier’s engagement, role and responsibilities, including when:

 - you are the person engaging the certifier (the client) and you are not the owner – you must give the private certifier the name and contact details of the owner within 10 business days after the certifier’s engagement

 - if the owner’s details change, you must notify the private certifier of the change within 5 business days after becoming aware of it.

 The owner can request inspection documents relating to the stages of work prior to the final stage.

 The owner can also, through you (as the certifier’s client), request a private certifier to perform additional inspections and other certifying functions – that is, in addition to the standard stage inspections already required to be carried out under the building development approval.

 See our factsheet for a summary of the entitlements and requests building owners can make regarding certification of their property.

 If you receive a written request for additional certifying functions, you are required to inform the certifier of the request within 5 business days.
 However, the owner is liable for reasonable costs associated with the additional functions requested.

 You can then reach an agreement between yourself, the owner and the building certifier about an agreed day for performing the additional certifying functions.
 This agreement needs to be reached within 10 business days of the certifier receiving the request.
 Otherwise, the certifier will nominate a day or a method for determining the day.